 This tuna and chickpea patties recipe is egg-free and contains no potatoes as fillers.
 Instead, fiber-rich pureed chickpeas are added to the mix.
 They’re a delicious alternative to salmon patties.
 The chickpeas add a nutty dimension to these patties that are infused with fresh cilantro and parsley and a hint of cumin seeds.
-Serve them with a side of cucumber and minted yogurt for dipping.
+Serve this Australian favorite with a side of cucumber and minted yogurt for dipping.

 - Tuna Patties: